-- Position in a spin: the position of a spin is defined by its edge, foot, and body posture.
+- A spin will be considered accomplished when the skater completes a minimum of three (3) rotations for one position spin and two (2) rotations for a combination spin.
+The technical panel will call the spin when the basic characteristics are fulfilled. - Position in a spin: the position of a spin is defined by its edge, foot, and body posture.
 The basic positions are: - Upright: are those in which the body remains in a standing position.
-The skating leg must be stretched or slightly bend. - o Sit: the hips cannot be higher than the knee of the skating leg. - o Camel: free leg position (knee and heel) must not be under the skating hip level. - Other spin positions that can be called because they have a base value defined in the system are: - Heel - Inverted - All of them will also have their corresponding foot and edge, which will define them. - Solo spin: single position spin with one edge and one specific foot WITHOUT change of position, foot, or edge.

-• Combination spin: is a spin where the skater changes foot and/or position and/or edge.
-The Technical Panel will call each position during the Combo Spin, and the system will add up the values of each position called.
+The skating leg must be stretched or slightly bend. - Sit: the hips cannot be higher than the knee of the skating leg. - Camel: free leg position (knee and heel) must not be under the hip. - Positions with base values that can be called because they have a base value defined in the system are: - o Heel - o Broken - \circ Inverted - All of them will also have their corresponding foot and edge, which will define them. - Solo spin: single position spin with one edge and one specific foot WITHOUT change of position, foot, or edge.
+For Cadet to Senior solo spins should be done without long preparation. - Combination spin: is a spin where the skater changes foot and/or position and/or edge.